 This is why I became a Nutritionist.
 First, via a certificate in Human Nutrition and then, in 2017 when I discovered an outstanding program that REALLY resonated with my belief system (way more than the university programs) – Nutritional Therapy!

-In June 2018, I officially became a Nutritional Therapist which CHANGED MY LIFE FOREVER and it is why I’m here today.
+In June 2018, I officially became a Functional Nutritional Therapy Practitioner (FNTP) which CHANGED MY LIFE FOREVER and it is why I’m here today.

-Blogging about my story wasn’t enough; my desire to help people became greater than me as I continued to encounter women who were in a similar rut and not sure what to do or who to turn to.
-Women who wanted to try low carb or keto because they’d heard it could help their symptoms but didn’t quite know how to…
+Blogging about my story wasn’t enough; my desire to help people became greater than me as I continued to encounter people who were in a similar rut and not sure what to do or who to turn to.
+People who wanted to try low carb or keto because they’d heard it could help their symptoms but didn’t quite know how to…

 So here I am to do just that.